masc-ucsc/docs/docs/pyrope/05-assert.md

 * `assume`: Similar to assert, but allows the tool to simplify code based on it (it has optimization side-effects).

-* `verify`: Similar to assert, but it is potentially slow to check, so it is checked at runtime or verification step.
+* `verify`: Similar to assert, but it is potentially slow to check, so it is checked only when verification is enabled.

+* `lec`: It is a verification only step that checks that all the arguments are logically equivalent.
+The difference with `verify` that it also accepts functions (only). `lec` does not include the reset state.
+The first argument is the gold model, the rest are implementation.
+This matters because gold model unknown output bit checks againt any value for the equivalent implementation bit.

 * `restrict`: Constraints or restrictions beyond to check a subset of the valid space.
 It only affects the verify command.
-The restrict command accepts a list of conditions to restrict
+The restrict command accepts a list of conditions to restrict.

 ```pyrope